kamiljaworski975/professional/text.md

 The bathroom is a special place in every home and it is important to us that it is aesthetically pleasing to you, functional and comfortable for all the family to use.

-If you’re planning a full bathroom re-fit or would like to add an en-suite into your home or perhaps you are looking for an easy access shower, Home Renovations London provide a comprehensive service from ideas to designs to installation and completion.
+If you’re planning a full bathroom re-fit or would like to add an en-suite into your home or perhaps you are looking for an easy access shower, We provide a comprehensive service from ideas to designs to installation and completion.

 We remove all the old fittings, tiles and flooring that are no longer required, and dispose of them for you, so that there is a clean and tidy environment in which to work.